FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-orbit-filecoin-year-one-in-review.md

 dim_image: true
 double_column_inverted: false
 double_column_mode: false
-excerpt: " In 12 short months, the Filecoin network and its surrounding ecosystem have grown in strength to what it is today."
+excerpt: "In 12 short months, the Filecoin network and its surrounding ecosystem have grown in strength to what it is today."
 image:
   alt: "Filecoin Orbit: Filecoin Year One in Review"
   url: /uploads/filecoin-orbit.webp